unChaz/sci-fi-5e/srd/classes/cybernetic.md

 - You gain a bonus to damage rolls against the cursed target.
 The bonus equals your proficiency bonus.
 - Any attack roll you make against the cursed target is a critical hit on a roll of 19 or 20 on the d20.
 - If the cursed target dies, you regain hit points equal to your warlock level + your Charisma modifier (minimum of 1 hit point).
-- You can’t use this feature again until you finish a short or long rest.
+- You can't use this feature again until you finish a short or long rest.

 \page